 From the time he kicked off his presidential campaign in June 2015 at his namesake Trump Tower in New York City, Trump seemed an unlikely candidate for the nation’s highest office.

-But with his brash promises to crack down on illegal immigration, bring back jobs for working class Americans and overturn the political establishment, the endlessly controversial real estate mogul and reality TV personality triumphed amid a crowded Republican primary field.
+But with his promises to crack down on illegal immigration, bring back jobs for working class Americans and overturn the political establishment, the real estate developer and reality TV personality triumphed amid a crowded Republican primary field.
 He then pulled off an upset victory over his Democratic opponent, Hillary Clinton, in the general election in November 2016.

-Though crowd experts estimated that between 300,000 and 600,000 people attended Trump’s inauguration (around a third of the crowd on hand for the 2009 inauguration of his immediate predecessor, Barack Obama), the White House and Trump himself disputed that assessment, claiming the media deliberately underestimated the crowd total.
+Though crowd experts estimated that between 300,000 and 600,000 people attended Trump’s inauguration, the White House and Trump himself disputed that assessment, claiming the media deliberately underestimated the crowd total.

 After Associate Justice Clarence Thomas swore in Vice President-elect Mike Pence and the Mormon Tabernacle Choir performed “America the Beautiful,” Chief Justice John G. Roberts Jr. administered the presidential oath of office to Trump.

 At 70, Trump became the oldest man to assume the presidency, and the first to have no previous record of government or military experience.
 In his inaugural address, which at some 16 minutes was the shortest since Jimmy Carter’s in 1977, he stuck close to the dark, ominous message he relied on during the campaign, referring to grim images of inner-city poverty and “rusted-out factories scattered like tombstones” across the national landscape.
-“The American carnage stops right here and stops right now,” he intoned, in one of the most striking lines of the 1,433-word address.
+“The American carnage stops right here and stops right now,” he said.

 After the inaugural ceremony, President Trump attended a traditional inaugural luncheon held in National Statuary Hall in the Capitol, then followed the inaugural parade route down Pennsylvania Avenue to the White House.
 The new president and first lady ended their evening by attending three official inaugural balls.

-On the following day, hundreds of thousands of people flooded the nation’s capital for the Women’s March on Washington, a mass protest of the Trump administration, the Republican-led Congress and their stances on reproductive, civil and human rights.
-In all, more than 2.5 million people reportedly joined the protest, marching in cities across the United States and around the globe.
+On the following day, hundreds of thousands of people flooded the nation’s capital and cities around the country for the Women’s March, a mass protest—believed to be the largest in U.S. history at that time—of the Trump administration.
+In all, more than 2.5 million people reportedly joined the protest.